SAP/sap-customer-data-cloud-accelerator/README.md

 ## Getting Started <a id="requisites"></a>

-To get started it is necessary to have git, javascript and nodejs installed on the local machine.
+To get started it is necessary to have `git` and `nodejs` installed on the local machine.

 ## Setup a CDC project <a id="setup"></a>